U-spin symmetry energy and hyperon puzzle

-By taking vanishing densities for leptons and hyperons with $n_e=n_\mu=n_\Lambda = 0$ ($\delta_\mathrm{U}=1$), we can then fix the corresponding EOSs by taking $\delta=0$ for SNM and $\delta=1$ for PNM, while the potential depths of $\Lambda$ hyperons are obtained with $V_\Lambda = \mu_\Lambda-M_\Lambda$.
-In Fig.~\ref{Fig:EOS_nucl} we present the posterior probability distribution functions and their 68\% and 90\% credible intervals for the binding energy per nucleon $\varepsilon(n_\mathrm{b})/n_\mathrm{b}$, pressure $P(n_\mathrm{b})$, and $\Lambda$ potential depth $V_\Lambda(n_\mathrm{b})$ of SNM and PNM employing Prior 1, while the nuclear constraints listed in Table~\ref{Tab:HIC} are indicated in Fig.~\ref{Fig:EOS_nucl} as well.
-It is found that our predictions on the pressure are generally consistent with the nuclear constraints but lie at the higher end, which can be improved if we employ Prior 2 with smaller $K_0$.
-Meanwhile, the potential depths of $\Lambda$ hyperons in both SNM and PNM increase with density, corresponding a repulsive $N$-$\Lambda$ interaction at high densities, which are generally consistent with previous estimations using $\chi$EFT including three-body forces~\cite{Gerstung2020_EPJA56-175}.
-At subsaturation densities, enlarged uncertainty on the $\Lambda$ potential depth $V_\Lambda$ is observed, which should be further constrained using data from $\chi$EFT~\cite{Gerstung2020_EPJA56-175} and $\Lambda$ hyper nuclei~\cite{Hashimoto2006_PPNP57-564, Gal2016_RMP88-035004} in our future works.
+By taking vanishing densities for leptons and hyperons, i.e., $n_e = n_\mu = n_\Lambda = 0$ (corresponding to $\delta_\mathrm{U} = 1$), we can fix the corresponding EOSs by setting $\delta = 0$ for SNM and $\delta = 1$ for PNM.
+Meanwhile, the potential depth of $\Lambda$ hyperons is obtained with Eq.~(\ref{Eq:VL}).
+Figs.~\ref{Fig:EOS_nucl} and~\ref{Fig:EOS_nucl2} present the posterior probability distribution functions and their 68\% and 90\% credible intervals for the energy per baryon $\varepsilon(n_\mathrm{b})/n_\mathrm{b}$, pressure $P(n_\mathrm{b})$, and $\Lambda$ potential depth $V_\Lambda(n_\mathrm{b})$ employing the hyperonic EOS model.
+Additionally, the nuclear constraints listed in Table~\ref{Tab:HIC} are also indicated in Fig.~\ref{Fig:EOS_nucl}, where our predictions for the pressure are generally consistent with these nuclear constraints.
+As shown in Fig.~\ref{Fig:EOS_nucl2}, for $\nb\lesssim 2.5\,n_0$, although we only utilize the $\Lambda$ potential depth in SNM from Table~\ref{Tab:U-lambda} as a constraint, our calculated $\Lambda$ potential in PNM is also roughly consistent with the results in Ref.~\cite{Gerstung2020_EPJA56-175}.
+At high densities, the predictions of the SU(3) $\chi$EFT may become unreliable and were not employed in our Bayesian analysis.
+Consequently, the obtained values on $V_\Lambda(n_\mathrm{b})$ tends to be larger than $\chi$EFT predictions, while the uncertainties increase significantly.
+The $\Lambda$ potential depths in both SNM and PNM increase with density, which corresponds to a repulsive nucleon-hyperon ($N$-$\Lambda$) interaction at high densities.
+In our future work, these properties should be further constrained using data from $\Lambda$-hypernuclei~\cite{Hashimoto2006_PPNP57-564, Gal2016_RMP88-035004}.